Resources to support you during COVID-19

 Autism Safety Education and Training: ASET provides resources for families including downloadable forms and handouts about fire safety, wandering, teaching children about first responders and 911 registration forms.
 Autism training programs for first responders include police, fire/rescue/EMS, 911 dispatchers, as well as school systems and other interested groups.
-For safety tips you can use right now, see the “Autism Safety” section of this booklet.
+For safety tips you can use right now, see the “Autism Safety” section of MAIER’s Maine Parent Guide to Autism Spectrum Disorders.
 Phone: 207.415.1392; Email: firstname.lastname@example.org

 Center on Secondary Education for Students with Autism Spectrum Disorders: This research and development project is funded by the U.S. Department of Education and focuses on developing, adapting, and studying a comprehensive school and community-based education program for high school students on the autism spectrum.
 Research and resources suitable for families, professionals, and educators to support students through their high school years and the transition to adulthood.

 The Indiana Resource Center for Autism : Conducts training, consultations, engages in research and disseminates information to build local community capacity to support children and adults on the autism spectrum.

 Kennebec Valley Community College: Kennebec Valley Community College offers undergraduate courses related to educating/working with children with ASD and an associate degree for applied science in autism studies.
 Phone: 207.453.5822